lux4rd0/unifi_protect_time_lapse/README.md

 - Verify your network allows connections to the RTSPS port
 - Check that your Protect system has RTSP enabled
 - Try increasing the timeout percentage

+### Motion Blur in Captured Images

+- If cameras show motion blur (common in windy conditions), try using the `iframe` capture technique
+- For severe cases, the `blend` technique may provide better results
+- Check the container logs to verify which technique is being used
+- Adjust timeouts as needed for your specific environment